 Supply chain principles as basis for overcoming contradicting targets

 To reduce the pressure on supply chain management, companies need to define a supply chain strategy, with targets for the entire organization.
 This strategy must not be set up independently, but instead needs to be a fully embedded aspect of the overall corporate strategy.
-Here are four steps firms ought to take:
+Here are four steps manufacturing firms ought to take:

-- Define the value proposition of the company: the value proposition specifies the overall supply chain targets, which can roughly be split into best product, best solution, and cost leadership.
+- Define the value proposition of the company: The value proposition specifies the overall supply chain targets, which can roughly be split into best product, best solution, and cost leadership.

-- Derive the corresponding supply chain strategy: Based on the company’s value proposition (whether it be making the best products, offering the best service, or being the lowest-cost producer), develop the supply chain strategy and create target KPIs.
+- Derive the corresponding supply chain strategy: Based on the company’s value proposition (whether it be making the best products, offering the best service, or being the lowest-cost producer), develop the supply chain strategy and define target KPIs.

 - Differentiate between strategic, tactical, and operational measures: In the medium and short term, tactical and operational supply chain targets may deviate from the long-term strategy.
 For example, a cost leader that is generally lean on inventory may need to increase inventory for a product during a promotion to guarantee availability; strategic, tactical, and operational supply chain targets need to be differentiated.

 Supply chain management faces considerable pressures, caught as it is between achieving multiple goals concurrently.
 Given the auxiliary status of the function, it’s expected to meet the goals of many different masters: the sales department demands that the highest service levels be provided in order to satisfy customers; the finance department requires that the supply chain cut costs; and manufacturing function wants to produce in large quantities to increase utilization.